Engine housing -POLINI diaphragm intake- Vespa PX125/150 Elestart and Motovespa PX125/150 Iris, 125/150 CL

 Chassis connection and peripherals

 In addition to pure engine performance, POLINI also keeps an eye on the peripherals.
-The attachment points of the shock absorber and cylinder base have been specifically reinforced to provide a solid basis for sporty suspension set-ups and higher continuous performance.
+The attachment points of the shock absorber and cylinder base have been specifically reinforced to provide a solid foundation for sporty suspension set-ups and higher continuous performance.

 Reinforced shock absorber connection, suitable for more rigidly tuned suspensions and touring set-ups.